14 Ways the Ultra-Wealthy Legally Minimize Their Tax Bills

 Owning Real Estate

-That means they’re making money while paying little to no taxes.
+That means they’re making money while paying little to nothing in taxes.
 Depreciation is the real magic trick here.
-A high-end rental in a pricey city can generate tons of cash flow while showing a tax loss on paper.
+A high-end rental in a pricey city can generate strong cash flow while still showing a tax loss on paper.

-The game is simple: collect rent, claim losses, trade up, and repeat, while the IRS takes a backseat.
+The game is simple: collect rent, claim losses, trade up, and repeat.

 Deferring Capital Gains

-When it’s time to pass assets down, they don’t just hand them over.
-They use the “step-up in basis,” which resets the asset’s value to its current market price.
-That means years, sometimes decades, of capital gains taxes simply disappear.
+When it’s time to pass wealth down, they don’t just hand assets over.
+They use the step-up in basis loophole, which resets the asset’s value to the current market price.

-It’s one of the biggest tax breaks in the country, and it’s how family wealth stays intact for generations.
+It’s one of the biggest tax breaks in the country, and it’s exactly how the rich avoid paying capital gains taxes while keeping family wealth intact for generations.

 The Buy, Borrow, Die Strategy